nmerange/nmerange.github.io/_posts/2018-04-19-evaluating-democracy-reforms.md

 Other considerations of important things include:
 - Security and privacy
-    - Vote isn't interfered with,
+    - Vote isn't interfered with
     - Anonymity is assured
     - Not vulnerable to corruption